cl-library-docs/common-lisp-libraries/docs/bordeaux-threads.md

 ```lisp
 Function: (make-semaphore &key name (count 0))
 ```
-Create a semaphore with the supplied NAME and initial counter value COUNT.
+Create a semaphore with the supplied `name` and initial counter value `count`.

 ### make-thread